ICLDisco/dplasma/contrib/jenkins/README.md

 1. Set up the Jenkins server as suggested on the Jenkins webpage

-2. Create a DPLASMA configuration file on the Jenkins server.
+2. Create a DPLASMA configuration file on the Jenkins server (this step requires privileged access to the Jenkins server).
 This file should be located in $JENKINS_HOME and named dplasma.jenkins.conf.
 At the minimum it contains a
 <pre>
-userName = The bitbucket login to access the DPLASMA repo userPassword = The corresponding password. useHipChat = true
+userName = The bitbucket login to access the DPLASMA repo userPassword = The corresponding password. useSlack = true
 </pre>

 3. To run the DPLASMA groovy script the following set of permission must be added to Jenkins scriptApproval.xml.